 You might want to look at a small tune later which will improve performance on acceleration as well as recalibrating the speedometer for the transmission shift points.

 Then there’s UCA’s that will need upgrading since the wider, fatter 35’s will require more UCA clearance in order to fit properly.
 The cheapest and quickest solution to cure this is to add a 1” wheel spacer.
-Alternatively, a more negative offset wheel combo is a good option, especially if the spacers a
+Alternatively, a more negative offset wheel combo is a good enough option.

 Minimum Lift to fit 35” tires on a Tacoma 3rd Gen

-Fitting 35” tires does not require a crazy amount of modifications.
-It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches being recommended for off-road.
+Fitting 35” tires do not require a crazy amount of modifications.
+It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches is recommended for off-road.
 You will require a lift, negative offset rims and you’ll need to do some other modifications, which you can read in more detail here.

 Minimum Lift to fit 35” tires on a Jeep Wrangler